tbela99/gzip/README.md

 ## Page Optimizer Plugin

+Do you want to improve your website by
+- improving loading performance?
+- enable offline capabilities via service worker?
+- or turn it into a pwa?

+This extension allows you to do all of these things.

-There are additional plugins that help optmizing and profiling your page
+There are additional plugins that help optmizing and profiling your page or server

-*   [Server Timing Plugin](/projects/PWA/repos/server-timing/) enable the sevrer timing http headers
+*   [Server Timing Plugin](/projects/PWA/repos/server-timing/) enable the server timing http headers. see [here](https://www.w3.org/TR/server-timing/)
 *   [HTML Minifier](/projects/WO/repos/html-minifier/) minify html in an html5 compliant way.

-This performs many things:
+# General improvements

 *   advanced page optimizations which drastically improve the page performance score over various tools.
 *   turn the website into an installable Progressive Web Application
-*   compute SRI for css and javascript files

-# General improvements

 *   Sub-resources integrity check: computed for javascript and css files (for now). see [here](https://hacks.mozilla.org/2015/09/subresource-integrity-in-firefox-43/)
 *   Push resources (require http 2 protocol). you can configure which resources will be pushed
+*   Insert scripts and css that have 'data-position="head"' attribute in head instead of the body
+*   force script and css to be ignored by the optimizer by setting 'data-ignore="true"' attribute
+*   connect to domains faster: automatically detect domains and add < link rel=preconnect > header

+# Moving script and css position in the page

+script and css position can be controlled by add 'data-position' attribute to the tag. possible values are

+*   head: move the file to the head (if not present yet)
+*   ignore: ignore the file
+*   missing tag or other values means move to the footer of the page.

+# Caching

 *   Efficiently cache resources using http caching headers.
 This requires apache mod_rewite.
 I have not tested on other web servers
 *   Range requests are supported for cached resources (you can cache audio & video content)

-*   Insert scripts and css that have 'data-position="head"' attribute in head instead of the body
-*   force script and css to be ignored by the optimizer by setting 'data-ignore="true"' attribute
-*   connect to domains faster: automatically detect domains and add < link rel=preconnect >
+# SRI

+*   compute SRI for css and javascript files

+If you use a cdn, you will need to disable cdn optimizations for css and javascript.
+They must not alter css and javascript

+# Critical CSS Path

+Eliminate **FOUC** by providing critical css path selectors.
+See [here](https://developers.google.com/speed/docs/insights/OptimizeCSSDelivery) for more info.
+The critical path enable instant page rendering by providing a minimal set of selectors and classes used to render the visible part of the page before the stylesheets are loaded.
+Any selector that affects the page rendering is a good candidate (set dimensions, define positioning, fonts, sections background color, etc..).
+There is no automatic extraction and you must provide these settings to extract css classes.

+*   CSS class definitions for critical css path
+*   A list of selectors to extract from the page css
+*   The web fonts are extracted automatically and preloaded

 # Images

 *   deliver images in webp format when the browser signals it supports it
 *   generate svg placeholder from images for quick image preview
 *   generate responsive images automatically
+*   generate svg placeholder for images for faster page load
+*   lazyload images that are using svg placeholder

 ## Responsive images

 *   automatically add srcset and sizes for images.
 Only necessary images are generated.
 Images smaller that the breakpoint are ignored.
 *   resize and crop images using a one of these methods (face detection, entropy, center or default).
 *   configure breakpoints used to create smaller images
-*   scrset images url is automatically rewritten when http cache is enabled
+*   scrset urls are automatically rewritten when http cache is enabled
+*   automatically resize css background images.
+You can configure breakpoints for this feature.

 # Javascript Improvements

 *   Fetch remote javascript files locally
 *   Merge javascript files
+*   Minify javascript files
 *   Ignore javascript files that match a pattern
 *   Remove javascript files that match a pattern
 *   Move javascript at the bottom of the page